willpatton/Motion_Encoders/README.md

 ===========
 This project is a library/class to sample quadrature encoded signals to determine position, direction, focus, and spin velocity of an encoders.
 This code's technique uses the edge detection of an interrupt, a state machine, and microsecond timer.
 The advantage of this code is that it provides precise and stable control over the encoder with sub 1-millisecond quickness.
 This code is organized as a Class so every encoder is it's own software object without duplicating code (DNR).
 This library is compatible with the Arduino IDE.

-## About Rotary Encoders
+## Application

-  APPLICATION
 This code is for an encoder with pushbutton switch typically found as volume, tuning, brightness, or motor control.
 The encoder portion may also have detents and rotated by a physical knob of countless varities.
-    The position, direction, and focus (switch
-    versus encoder) of the encoder's properties
-    can be read by the calling application using a public method (function call).
+The position, direction, and focus (switch versus encoder) of the encoder's properties can be read by the calling application using a public method (function call).
 The velocity of the encoder's rotation is also measured via a microsecond timer so that the software can vary the rate-of-change.
-All of the above is intended to create the feel of an analog potentiometer using digital techniques
-    of an encoder/switch.
+All of the above is intended to create the feel of an analog potentiometer using digital techniques of an encoder/switch.

     QUADRATURE - There are 2 signals (Channel A, Channel B) and therefore 4 possible states (edges) that